winblues/web/main/content/posts/kde-dev-bazzite.md

 ---
 title: "KDE Development on Bazzite"
 date: 2025-09-19T12:00:00Z
+author: "Adam Fidel (ledif)"
 draft: false
 ---

 <a href="/images/bazzite-kde-dev.webp"><img src="/images/bazzite-kde-dev.webp" /></a>

-[Bazzite](https://bazzite.gg), a gaming-focused Linux operating system, has garnered a reputation of being a good choice for playing video games but too restrictive for actual development work due to its read-only `/usr` partition and its weird package management quirks.
+[Bazzite](https://bazzite.gg), a gaming-focused Linux operating system, has garnered a reputation for being a good choice for playing video games but too restrictive for actual development work due to its read-only `/usr` partition and its weird package management quirks.

-Often, people get tripped up by attempting to install certain toolchains for development work, realizing that installing packages on top of the bootable container image requires a reboot and eventually conclude that this friction is an indication of the operating system not being suitable for serious software development.
+Often, people get tripped up by attempting to install certain toolchains for development work, realizing that installing packages on top of the bootable container image requires a reboot, and eventually conclude that this friction is an indication that the operating system is not suitable for serious software development.

 Here, I will argue that the restrictions imposed by its so-called "immutable" nature are in actuality useful safeguards that help isolate your day-to-day desktop activities from your development work.
 By providing a strong emphasis on containerization, you are free to install, explore, develop and destroy to your heart's content within the confines of a sandboxed environment without worry.
-You are free to hack away without the sneaking worry that by somehow upgrading the system's `clang++` to a version required for your development work, you will inadvertently break the ABI of some shared-library that your web browser depended on and now you cannot navigate to double-u double-u double-u dot reddit dot com to doomscroll for hours on end.
+You are free to hack away without the sneaking worry that by somehow upgrading the system's `clang++` to a version required for your development work, you will inadvertently break the ABI of some shared-library that your web browser depended on, and now you cannot navigate to double-u double-u double-u dot reddit dot com to doomscroll for hours on end.

 But aren't containers heavily sandboxed?
-What if I want to develop a core component of the system such as the desktop environment itself?
+What if I want to develop a core component of the system, such as the desktop environment itself?

 This post is written in praise of a tool that makes such an endeavor possible: Distrobox.